SMubasshar/Fluid-Particle-ALE/README.md

 # Fluid-Particle-ALE
-The company code of diploma thesis Numerical simulations of interaction between fluid flow and rigid particles.
+A code for the diploma thesis Numerical simulations of interaction between fluid flow and rigid particles.